rancher/steve/README.md

 Note that, if SQLite caching of resources is enabled, some of the data can be stored in disk, in either encrypted or plain text forms based on:
- - by default, Secrets are always encrypted
+ - by default, Secrets and Rancher Tokens (`management.cattle.io/v3, Kind=Token`) are always encrypted
  - if the environment variable `CATTLE_ENCRYPT_CACHE_ALL` is set to "true", all resources are encrypted
  - regardless of the setting's value, any filterable/sortable columns are stored